-Tom and Bethany Alkazin have seen what network marketing has to offer and have a history of success.
+Tom and Bethany Alkazin have seen what affiliate networking has to offer and have a history of success.
 There is the expectation of what individuals should act like after having amassed astonishing wealth, and then there is the refreshing reality of what it’s like to meet them.

 Brad Alkazin is one of those figures you don’t easily forget.
-We mention “figures" because despite his age (only 26 years), he comes across not unlike a youthful Tony Robbins; the type of commanding, enigmatic individual that easily sways a room.
+We mention “figures" because despite his age, he comes across not unlike a youthful Tony Robbins; the type of commanding, enigmatic individual that easily sways a room.

 Ruth and Jeff Elliott are perhaps some of the most down-to-earth, pleasant people you will ever meet in this life.
 They have a habit of smiling and engaging in interesting conversation — the kind that makes you wonder if you’ve actually heard them right.

 Alex Morton slowly awakens while listening to podcasts from successful entrepreneurs and sips on a Verve.
 This isn’t an uncommon occurrence, more of a regiment; this mogul (who will be making a quarter of a million dollars this year) learns and earns in his sleep.

 In meeting Matt Morrow, I quickly come to the conclusion that if everyone marches to the beat of his own drum, his is a non-conformist, bordering on wild man.
 But Matt dances to his drum; marching is for dull, serious types who like to wear suits and sit at desks.

 JD and Ronni Phillips have become multi-millionaires with Vemma, but when asked about their wealth, they don't have much to say.
 After prodding a bit further, we soon came to learn that they didn’t feel as if they had done anything special in order to amass that great amount of wealth.